*This post may contain affiliate links. Please see my disclosure for more details!*

 Hi, I’m Jane, and I’m a cheesecake addict.
 Not joking, its all I ever want to bake – there is at least one made every week in my house, and this is one of the few bakes that I don’t pass off onto my parents work colleagues!

 My family manage to eat them all!
 (You can tell we are healthy.)
 But seriously, I love them.
 I had so many requests for this one that I couldn’t resist – why would I want to disappoint my readers?

-The base is crunchy from Digestive Biscuits.
-The topping is creamy, sweet, and the ever so slight hint of the chocolate is a marriage made in heaven with the chunks of Crunchie that are dotted about inside.
+The base is crunchy from digestive biscuits.
+The filling is creamy, sweet, with a delicious marriage of chocolate and chunks of Crunchie that are dotted about inside.

-I have decorated my Cheesecake in classic Jane’s Patisserie style, with delicious freshly whipped cream, an insane amount of Chocolate Drizzle, and of course… more crunchie!
-(I did worry that the lady at the checkout was judging me when I bought 3 multipacks of Crunchies, but who cares – its so yummy!
-Next time I will use self-service!)
+I did worry that the lady at the checkout was judging me when I bought 3 multipacks of Crunchies, but who cares – its so yummy!
+Next time I will use self-service!
 But of course the decorating like this is optional – I just love it like this!

-I obviously have my most popular recipe on the blog being my No-Bake Caramel Rolo Cheesecake, but this one was inspired by my No-Bake Chocolate Malteser Cheesecake and No-Bake Toblerone Cheesecake.
 They’re both chocolatey, and have a chocolate bar theme – but I wanted to make this different enough to justify another recipe – and I think I managed it But seriously, I really hope you guys like this one as much as the others – my family definitely did, and so did I!
+ENJOY!